reactphp/http/README.md

 ### Request

-An seen above, the `Server` class is responsible for handling incoming connections and then processing each incoming HTTP request.
+An seen above, the `StreamingServer` class is responsible for handling incoming connections and then processing each incoming HTTP request.

 The request object will be processed once the request headers have